Thursday, 24 December 2015

 He was ok once we were in the air and there was really nothing to be afraid of.

 We didn't go on the rest of the rides as we needed to return to Disney Ambassador Hotel to check out.
-Along the way we met Chip and Dale and (had to Google his name) Panchito Pistoles.
+Along the way we met Chip and Dale and Panchito Pistoles (had to Google his name 😂).

 Chip (or Dale) (left) and Panchito Pistoles (right)

-During check out, we dropped off our luggage at the Guests Service Counter so that they can forward them to our next hotel, Tokyo Disneyland Hotel (this was a free service for Disney Hotel guests).
+During check out, we dropped off our luggage at the Guests Service Counter so that they can send them to Tokyo Disneyland Hotel (this was a complimentary service).

-After we had checked out of the room, we walked to neighbouring Ikspiari in search of a proper restaurant for lunch.
-The hubby was still bitter that we hadn't had a good meal ever since we arrived at Disneyland (I mean, who has time for real food when you're busy eating Disney fairy dust?! *laughs*).
+We walked to neighbouring Ikspiari in search of a good restaurant for lunch.
+The hubby was still bitter that we hadn't had a good meal ever since we arrived at Disneyland...
+I mean, who has time for real food when you're busy eating Disney fairy dust?! *laughs*

 Theatre Front, a whole floor decorated to look like old school American theatres, is located within Ikspiari

-We searched for quite a while before we finally stumbled onto Wazen Satoinoko (I only know the name because it is written there! *laughs*).
-Hubby had a good feeling about this restaurant so in we went.
+We finally stumbled onto Wazen Satoinoko and the Hubby had a good feeling about it so in we went.

 Wazen Satoinoko, located on Level 3 of Ikspiari